JochenHeckl/DataBinding/README.md

 ## What is Unity DataBinding?

 Unity DataBinding brings data binding to unity game objects.
-DataBinding aiming to minimize the effort required to create dynamic, performant user interfaces.
+DataBinding is aiming to minimize the effort required to create dynamic, performant user interfaces.

 With DataBinding you will always have your application logic separated from your User interface logic.